emad-zaamout/laravel-docker-template/README.md

 #####Using PHP 8, PHP-FPM, Nginx and PCOV for testing

 Server, runs as non root user for enhanced security.
+Health checks for DB is included.

 If your new to docker, you can watch my courses at https://www.youtube.com/channel/UCrw3F3hnsOGRXFJXHo_Ri6w